|

 6) |

-Embracing and prioritizing man-environment relationships, user health, safety and security, and universal design principles in the field of interior architecture, |
+Embraces and prioritizes the relationship between human-environment, user health and safety, universal design principles, and sustainable design approaches in the field of interior architecture, |

 |